 4 APPLY Align the bottom ring of the adhesive with the lower lip of the stoma.
 Apply the adhesive by smoothing the adhesive onto the skin starting from the center and moving outwards.
 Massage it into the skin and into crevasses and deeper areas around your stoma.
-Attach your HME to the adhesive coupling - listen for the audible click to ensure it is secure.
+Attach your HME to the adhesive coupling - the click ensures it is secure.